Banking, Finance & Investment

 Mr. Rahman was involved in Drafting Islamic Banking Act 2006 and Islamic Banking Guidelines along with other reputed lawyers at CBSP.
 The firms understanding over Islamic mode of finance is notable as it often advised bank over their Islamic Finance policy from legal point of view.
 Further, Chambers as a pioneer law firm taken a HPSM investment against local vessel to Admiralty court and successfully arrested the vessels.

 Mr. Rahman handled litigation for over 5 years and successfully assisted a UAE & Bangladesh joint venture financial institution company to exit from a dredging company by selling its minority shareholder to promoters.
-The finance was in the mode as equity investment as opposed to loan.
-Besides,. in recent times the firm successfully recovered both loan and equity investment made by a US based venture capital company from a local solar company with remarkable return nearly three times of original investment within 3 years only by ADRs.
-The firm completed entire paper work & was involved in litigation.
+The finance was in the mode as equity investment as opposed to a loan.
+Besides, in recent times the firm successfully recovered both loan and equity investment made by a US-based venture capital company from a local solar company with remarkable return nearly three times of original investment within 3 years only by ADRs.
+The firm completed entire paperwork & was involved in litigation.

 Our Related Clients